Trailblazerr1/HINT-17/README.md

 NGO's alike.We would also like to make rating the NGO and feedbacks.

 ### Technical Summary
-1. Android App    -- React Native  ( UI )
+1. Android App    -- React Native  ( app backend and UI )
 2. django backend -- All the heavy lifting
+3. NodeJS         -- App server

+### Node Libraries
+1. axios
+2. react-native-router-flux
+3. redux
+4. redux-thunk

 ### What Beholds